Asian shares falter as U.S. readies China tariffs, euro at two-week low on ECB

 Many markets in Asia were closed on Friday for holidays celebrating the end of Ramadan.

-Reporting by Tomo Uetake; Editing by Kim Coghill
+Reporting by Tomo Uetake; Editing by Kim Coghill & Shri Navaratnam